 - The Government Hazard Tree Removal Program (Government Program) is available at no out-of-pocket cost to property owners who complete and sign a Tree Right-of-Entry (ROE) form to allow access to their private property for the removal of Hazard Trees.

-- Property owners must submit the Tree ROE form by close of business on May 1, 2020 to participate in the Government Program.
+- Property owners must submit the Tree ROE form to participate in the Government Program.
 Download the Right-of-Entry Form.
 Download the Right-of-Entry Form in Spanish.

 - By submitting the ROE form, property owners are granting permission for State contractors to enter onto their property, safely and efficiently remove Hazard Trees and make rebuilding possible in the Camp Fire area.
 To avoid duplication of benefits, residents may be required to remit a portion of insurance claim payments specifically reserved for tree removal.
 There are no out-of-pocket expenses regardless of the actual cost of the tree removal.